Superalgos/Superalgos/README.md

 ## Multiple Forward-Testing or Live-Trading Sessions within the Same Definition

-If for some reason you wish to run more than one forward-testing or live-trading session from within the same definition, you need to know that—due to restrictions on API use impossed by exchanges—you may not use the same API Key from different processes.
+If for some reason you wish to run more than one forward-testing or live-trading session from within the same definition, you need to know that—due to restrictions on API use imposed by exchanges—you may not use the same API Key from different processes.

 This means that you will need to create a different API Key for each session you wish to run.
-You will create the keys as explained on the [Getting Started](#getting-started-1) section above.
+You will create the keys as explained in the [Getting Started](#getting-started-1) section above.

-However, in order to let the app know which API Key you wish to use in each session, you will move the corresponding API Key from the *Personal Data* branch to the *parameters* of the session.
+However, to let the app know which API Key you wish to use in each session, you will move the corresponding API Key from the *Personal Data* branch to the *parameters* of the session.
 Simply detach the API Key element from the *Exchange Account* element and re-attach it to the session's *parameters*.

 [ILLUSTRATION]

 > **NOTE:** If you don't specify which API Key to use at the session level, the app's fallback mechanism will look for an API Key at the level of the Personal Data element.
-If more than one forward testing or live trading session end up using the same API Key, you should expect errors to occurr.
+If more than one forward-testing or live-trading session ends up using the same API Key, you should expect errors to occur.

 ## Poloniex API Keys